Is Mifegymiso available in Canada?

-Mifegymiso can be prescribed by physicians and, in some provinces where professional colleges have issued practice guidelines, other health care providers such as nurse practitioners.
+Mifegymiso can be prescribed by health care providers such as physicians and, in some provinces where professional colleges have issued practice guidelines, other primary care providers such as nurse practitioners.
 Pharmacists can dispense it and many pharmacies stock it.
-In principle, everyone who wants to access medical abortion care to terminate a pregnancy and who has access to a health care provider who has the ability to prescribe medication should be able to obtain a prescription for Mifegymiso.
+In principle, everyone who wants to access medical abortion care to terminate a pregnancy and who has access to a health care provider who can prescribe medication should be able to obtain a prescription for Mifegymiso.
 That said, the reality is that access is still compromised; how easy it is to get Mifegymiso depends on where you are.

 Why is that?

 Following the July 2015 Health Canada approval, it was anticipated that Mifegymiso would be available to the public in the Spring of 2016 but its distribution faced several roadblocks, including manufacturing delays.
 The wait period can also be attributed in part to the need to accommodate some of the restrictions Health Canada had originally included in its approval of the drug, one of them being a mandatory training for prescribing physicians and pharmacists (which had to be developed).